pulldown-cmark/pulldown-cmark/README.md

 [Github flavored task lists](https://github.github.com/gfm/#task-list-items-extension-) and [strikethrough](https://github.github.com/gfm/#strikethrough-extension-).

-Rustc 1.71.1 or newer is required to build the crate.
+Rustc 1.74.0 or newer is required to build pulldown-cmark, although pulldown-cmark-lib can be built on 1.71.1 and pulldown-cmark-escape can be built on 1.70.0.

 ## Example